 Bio

-Terry has played in some of the most hallowed rooms in the singer-songwriter business: Club Passim, The Bluebird, The Saxon Pub, and Anderson Fair, to name a few.
-He’s played sets at the Blanco River Songwriters Festival, the Corpus Christi Songwriters Festival, the Hotel Turkey Songwriters Festival, and the Montrose Music Festival.
-Before all that, a couple of lifetimes ago, he played in a heavy metal band in Los Angeles, thrashing around on the grimy, storied stages like the Troubadour and the Whiskey A Go Go.
+Terry has played in some of the most hallowed rooms in the singer-songwriter business: Club Passim, The Bluebird, The Saxon Pub, The Blue Door, and Godfrey Daniels, to name a few.
+He’s played sets and won over crowds at the Moccasin Creek Festival, the Blanco River Songwriters Festival, the Corpus Christi Songwriters Festival, the Hotel Turkey Songwriters Festival, and the Montrose Music Festival.
+Before all that, a couple of lifetimes ago, he played in a heavy metal band in Los Angeles, thrashing around on grimy, storied stages like the Troubadour and the Whiskey A Go Go.
+Somewhere in the middle, Terry worked in politics and then as a trial lawyer.
+He lives with his family in Austin, Texas.

 Here's what folks are saying about Terry Klein: